 Talk it out

-By spending time in counselling, I’ve found some very useful tools that have helped change how I look at life.
+By spending time in counselling, I’ve found some handy tools that have helped change how I look at life.
 One of them involved defining who I am as a man.
 My own terms define me as respectful and considerate of others, and cannot be broken no matter who is trying to make me abandon them.

-Another important tool I use is talking with other men who have learned to handle their own emotions.
+Another important tool I use is talking with other men who have learned to handle their emotions.
 I grew up hiding my feelings because I thought they were a sign of weakness.
 I’ve learned that being vulnerable makes you a better person.
-Now I see it as a sign of strength, not a weakness.
+Now, I see it as a sign of strength, not a weakness.
 When you understand and own your feelings, you discover who you truly are.

 Write it out

 Journaling is another key tool for changing your life.
 I use two journals: one for the good things I did throughout the day and another for the things that made me feel gloomy.
-I reread the “wins” journal every day, but I never reread the negative journal—that one I use for releasing negative energy and thoughts and then letting them go.
+I reread the “wins” journal every day, but I never reread the negative journal that I use for releasing negative energy and thoughts and then letting them go.
 I also make a list of things I want to accomplish each day.
 I complete an item on that list whenever my confidence is low.

 Stay positive